Noise control: Industrial

 Industrial noise is traditionally associated with manufacturing settings where industrial machinery produces intense sound levels, often upwards of 85 decibels.
 While this circumstance is the most dramatic, there are many other work environments where sound levels may lie in the range of 70 to 75 decibels, entirely composed of office equipment, music, public address systems, and even exterior noise intrusion.
 Either type of environment may result in noise health effects if the sound intensity and exposure time is too great.

 In the case of industrial equipment, the most common techniques for noise protection of workers consist of shock mounting source equipment, creation of acrylic glass or other solid barriers, and provision of ear protection equipment.
-In certain cases the machinery itself can be re-designed to operate in a manner less prone to produce grating, grinding, frictional, or other motions that induce sound emissions.
+In certain cases the machinery itself can be redesigned to operate in a manner less prone to produce grating, grinding, frictional, or other motions that induce sound emissions.
 In recent years, Buy Quiet programs and initiatives have arisen in an effort to combat occupational noise exposures.
 These programs promote the purchase of quieter tools and equipment and encourage manufacturers to design quieter equipment.

 In the case of more conventional office environments, the techniques in architectural acoustics discussed above may apply.
 Other solutions may involve researching the quietest models of office equipment, particularly printers and photocopy machines.
 Impact printers and other equipment were often fitted with "acoustic hoods", enclosures to reduce emitted noise.
 One source of annoying, if not loud, sound level emissions are lighting fixtures (notably older fluorescent globes).
 These fixtures can be retrofitted or analyzed to see whether over-illumination is present, a common office environment issue.
 If over-illumination is occurring, de-lamping or reduced light bank usage may apply.
 Photographers can quieten noisy still cameras on a film set using sound blimps.